Modern Indian History: Concise UPSC Notes, Timelines & Practice

 YearEvent / ActSignificance

-1935Government of India Act (1935)Further safeguards for services; proposed Public Service Commissions for federation and provinces; service protections.
+1935Government of India Act (1935)Provided for the establishment of a Federal Public Service Commission and Provincial PSCs; increased service protections.

 Major Committees / Commissions & Recommendations